Compound Dai Price Up 0% Over Last Week (CDAI)

-Compound Dai (CDAI) traded 0% higher against the US dollar during the 24-hour period ending at 12:00 PM E.T. on July 14th.
-In the last week, Compound Dai has traded up 0% against the US dollar.
-One Compound Dai token can now be bought for about $0.0223 or 0.00000071 BTC on cryptocurrency exchanges.
-Compound Dai has a market cap of $561.45 million and approximately $3.03 million worth of Compound Dai was traded on exchanges in the last day.
+Compound Dai (CDAI) traded 0% higher against the U.S. dollar during the twenty-four hour period ending at 22:00 PM ET on July 18th.
+One Compound Dai token can now be purchased for $0.0223 or 0.00000074 BTC on major exchanges.
+Compound Dai has a market capitalization of $561.47 million and approximately $2.93 million worth of Compound Dai was traded on exchanges in the last 24 hours.
+Over the last seven days, Compound Dai has traded up 0% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.